The Full Story

 "Why the name 'Oasis'?"

 Imagine being lost in a blazing hot, unending desert.
 You're tired and dehydrated and you on the verge of surrendering to the elements when you come across a secluded oasis with plenty of water and food, and shelter from the heat.
-That's what we aspire to be; your own private escape to refresh yourself so you can continue your journey through life.
+That's what we aspire to be; your own refuge to refresh yourself so you can continue your journey through life.

 Everyone's journey is different and we want to be apart of yours.